Autoferry/sensor_fusion_dataset/README.md

         ],
     }
  ```
- Ground truth uses a similar structure with positions and velocities reported in the ownship fixed NED frame.
+ Ground truth uses a similar structure with positions and velocities reported in the Piren NED frame.
  ```javascript
 [        {
             "targetID": 1, // Havfruen